TarnaWijaya/TarnaWijaya/README.md

 # Hi, I'm TarnaWijaya

-# 💫 About Me:
+# About Me:
-🙍: Coding myself, I need a friend or AI to solve this
+I am busy with worldly affairs, if only I were like before so I could pray and repent to Allah SWT

 ![](assets/pp.png)